 In 2012, the governor directed the Bureau of Electronic and Appliance Repair, Home Furnishings and Thermal Insulation (BEARHFTI) to revise TB117 for better fire safety without the need for flame retardant chemicals.

-In 2008, the U.S. Consumer Product Safety Commission proposed a similar smolder test for fabric called 16 CFR Part 1634 that would not lead to the use of flame retardant chemicals.
+In 2008, the U.S. Consumer Product Safety Commission proposed a smolder test for fabric similar to TB-117-2013 called 16 CFR Part 1634 that would not lead to the use of flame retardant chemicals.
 There is no timeline for possible implementation of this standard.

 TB117-2013 is now in effect